-Our program philosophy of “providing positive snow-riding experiences that can enhance an individuals’ personal and social growth” is based on the consistency of 5 full days on the slopes with the same coach and same age/level peers skiing and snowboarding together as a “team”.
+Our program is built on the belief that the mountain has the power to change kids — and that consistency is key to making that happen.
+Five full days on the slopes with the same coach and same age/level peers skiing and snowboarding together as a “team” is what drives real progress and connection.
 For this reason, we do not offer single day or partial packages.
 We have found that participants do not enjoy the same experience when joining in late or skipping important development time on the slopes.
-We do occasionally make exception to students missing 1 program day, depending on the circumstances.
+We do occasionally make exceptions for students missing 1 program day, depending on the circumstances.
 In such cases, we offer a slight price reduction.

 Participants should come properly prepared to ensure a good time on the slopes, under all types of snow conditions and weather.
 This list includes: